SleePracer/sleepracer.github.io/assets/md/future.md

 Players with less than 11 Xbox friends could get themselves a few rivals like this, but to take full advantage you would basically need to make a friendless alt account.

 Even then, I will probably do this at some point, because I think it would be cool.
-I've already made one rustbox account, McMillipede####, and getting to the point where the rustbox appeared as a drivatar only took about an hour.
+I've already made one rustbox account, McMillipede#8621, and getting to the point where the rustbox appeared as a drivatar only took about an hour.
+So it's not complete madness, I've already spent countless hours on this project as is.

 # Alternative starter cars